 Read on to learn more about buying train tickets, timetables and possible connections.

 You can use Trainline to book cheap train tickets from Edinburgh Gateway or Haymarket (Edinburgh) station to your chosen destination.
 This will save you money on taxis and airport parking, which means you can budget more for your holidays.
-To get the lowest prices, Trainline recommends you book long before your journey starts.
-National Railcards can help you save even more.
-An adult railcard gets you 1/3 off the fare and a kids railcard saves you 60%.
+To get the lowest prices, we recommend you book long before your journey starts.
+National Railcards can help you save 1/3 on the price of your train tickets.

 ScotRail operates a direct train from Edinburgh Gateway to Edinburgh Waverley.
 The trains run every 5-20 minutes during peak times from around 6 a.m. to midnight, 7 days a week.
 They stop at Haymarket (Edinburgh) station along the way.
 Alternatively, you can take the Airlink 100 shuttle bus or a tram from Edinburgh Airport terminal to Haymarket (Edinburgh) station.
 This, however, takes longer than taking the train from Edinburgh Gateway.